 Minnesota needs a strong higher education sector that supports students and communities in returning to on-campus instruction at colleges and universities.
 This must be balanced with a need for everyone to take steps to reduce the spread of COVID-19 and to minimize infecting people at high risk of getting very sick.

-Traveling home over the holidays or winter break means you may bring COVID-19 with you if you have contact with someone with COVID-19 before you leave or while traveling.
+Traveling off campus means you may bring COVID-19 with you if you have contact with someone with COVID-19 before you leave or while traveling.
 It is important to remember the following:

 - If you know you will be traveling, lay low before you go!
 Stay home and stay at least 6 feet apart from others as much as you can before you travel.
 Stay away from large crowds, gatherings, etc. Wear a face covering whenever you leave your room.

 - Get tested.
 If your test is negative, continue to lay low until you go.
 If you are positive, you need to stay home and away from other people (isolation) as much as possible for at least 10 days.